-If you’re a debt buyer or collection agency, you might need professional legal advice on how to operate under the constraints of this revised legislation.
-Don’t risk making a mistake that could threaten your business.
+If you are a debt buyer or collection agency, you might need professional legal advice on how to operate under the constraints of this revised legislation.
+Do not risk making a mistake that could threaten your business.
 Call an experienced Colorado corporate litigation attorney at Burg Simpson immediately at 303-792-5595.

 - Harass or abuse debtors: This includes threats of violence or property damage.
 This provision of Colorado law also forbids profanity and badgering, non-stop phone calls.